Kokborok: Numbers

 Counting in Kókborok is called lekhamung.

-Common phrases

 Dialects

-There are many Kokborok-speaking people in the Indian states.
-West Bengal, Tripura, Assam, Mizoram, and the neighboring provinces of Country Bangladesh, mainly in the Chittagong Hill Tracts.
+There are many Kokborok-speaking people in the Indian states of West Bengal, Tripura, Assam, and Mizoram.
+But, there are also speakers in the neighboring provinces in the country of Bangladesh, mainly in the Chittagong Hill Tracts.

-There are three main dialects of Tripuri, which are mutually intelligible, though the central dialect of the royal family, Debbarma (Puratan Tripur), is a prestige dialect understood by everyone.
-It is the standard for teaching and literature.
-It is taught as the medium of instruction up to class fifth and as subject up to graduate level.
-The other major dialects are Tripura, Jamatia, Reang (Bru), Kalai, Rupini, Murasing, Uchoi and Noatia.
+There are three main dialects of Kokborok, which are mutually intelligible.
+The standard one is Debbarma (Puratan Tripuri), which is spoken by the royal family and is understood by all the dialect groups.
+It is the medium of instruction up to class five and is taught as a subject up to graduate level.
+The two other major dialects are Riang (or Reang) and Noatia.
+Smaller dialects are Jamatia, Koloi and Rupini.